rachelwong/javascript_modules/readme.md

 - not all challenges were attempted successfully.
 This represented a large majority of cases.
 - they are labeled `[day#]_afternoon.js`
+- other students' answers have been included and are labelled by their names

+## Units taught
 - Ruby vs JS
-- JS Objects
+- JS Objects (taught with Classes)
-- JS Classes
+- JS Classes (taught with Objects)
 - DOM & Web APIs
-- Callbacks
+- Callbacks (taught with JSON)
-- JSON
+- JSON (taught with Callbacks)
-- Cookies
+- Cookies (taught with Web Storage)
-- Web Storage
+- Web Storage (taught with Cookies)
-- jQuery
+- jQuery (Mentioned in a 15 minute lecture and not done in class)
 - Promises
 - AJAX